 Medical services will be covered for you as long as is necessary to treat the work-related injury or illness.

 An eligible employee who is totally unable to work on a temporary basis is entitled to compensation to help make up for the wages being lost.
-This compensation will be two-thirds of the employee’s average weekly wage but cannot exceed the State Average Weekly Wage, which for 2014 is $998.
+This compensation will be two-thirds of the employee's average weekly wage but cannot exceed the State Average Weekly Wage, which is $1,338 (for 2022).
 Employees will receive a minimum of $50 per week regardless of how low their average weekly wage may be.

 Once a doctor decides that an employee is no longer totally disabled but can work, even if only in a limited way, this benefit will cease.
 Likewise, once a doctor finds that an employee has reached the total medical improvement, this benefit will also cease, even though the employee may not have been restored to the condition they were in preceding the injury.

 If an employee is limited to part-time hours or cannot perform all of their duties, temporary partial disability benefits can compensate the employee for the temporary loss of income.
-The employee receives half of the difference between their average weekly earnings and their temporary reduced earnings.
-This payment cannot exceed half of the State Average Weekly Wage, which for 2014 is $499.
+The employee receives 50% of the difference between their normal wages and their temporary reduced earnings.
+However, this weekly payment cannot exceed half of the State Average Weekly Wage, which is $669.00 (for 2022).

 In some cases, an injury or illness may lead to permanent and total disability.
 Typically, the loss or loss of use of the following will be presumed to be a permanent and total disability:

-For these and other permanent and total disabilities, an employee will receive two-thirds of their average weekly pay, not to exceed the State Average Weekly Wage, which for 2014 is $998.
+For these and other permanent and total disabilities, an employee will receive two-thirds of their average weekly pay, not to exceed $1,338 (for 2022).
 All employees are eligible for at least a minimum payment of $25 per week.